Anthony Chen

 Anthony Chen (born 18 April 1984) is a Singaporean film director, screenwriter and film producer.
 He is known for directing the feature films Ilo Ilo (2013) and Wet Season (2019).

-His debut feature film, Ilo Ilo, won the Camera d'Or at the 2013 Cannes Film Festival, making him the first and only Singaporean to have been awarded at Cannes Film Festival.
-The film also earned him the Award for Achievement in Directing at the 2013 Asia Pacific Screen Awards, as well as the Golden Horse Award for Best Narrative Feature, Best New Director and Best Original Screenplay.
+His debut feature film, Ilo Ilo, won the Camera d'Or at the 2013 Cannes Film Festival, making him the first Singaporean to be awarded at Cannes Film Festival.
+The film also earned him Achievement in Directing at the 7th Asia Pacific Screen Awards, as well as Best Narrative Feature, Best New Director and Best Original Screenplay at the 50th Golden Horse Awards.

-In June 2023, Chen was invited to become a member of the Academy of Motion Picture Arts and Sciences.
+In June 2023, Chen was invited to join the Directors Branch of the Academy of Motion Picture Arts and Sciences.

 Early life

 Chen was born 18 April 1984, to Bernard and Joan Tai.
 Interested in film from a young age, Chen attended Nan Hua Primary School and The Chinese High School.
 He then attended the School of Film and Media Studies at Ngee Ann Polytechnic.
 His graduating film from Ngee Ann Polytechnic, G-23 (2005), was screened in various international film festivals and won awards in France, Korea and Belgium.